pedohorse/lifeblood/docs/source/howtouse.rst

 -----

+The components arranged into 2 packages:

+* lifeblood: scheduler and worker
+* lifeblood_viewer: viewer (requires lifeblood)

+As you see, viewer is separated from main package to avoid GUI dependencies for scheduler and worker, and to make lifeblood package lighter.

 Configuration
 ^^^^^^^^^^^^^
 Configuration for lifeblood components is done with config files.
 Config files are located by default in your user folder: